keymon/springerpe.github.io/_posts/2014-05-21-the-other-side-of-a-technical-assessement.md

 How was our experience?
 -----------------------

-So far the feedback was quite positive.
+So far the feedback has been quite positive.
 Most of the candidates found it interesting and several of them confirmed that they actually got interested in the position mainly thanks to it.
 Two of these are currently working with us and I can tell you they are great professionals :).

-There was of course some good criticism: It might be too long and time consuming for somebody not familiar with the tools, but again: we want skilled people and people able to learn... and learning is never for free.
-In some cases there were some problems like not having access to a Linux/MacOSX box to run it, but we expect them to workaround such issues.
-Others didn't like the chosen tools (e.p. chef), but they are free to propose another stack if it's justified.
+Of course there have been some good criticism: It might be too long and time consuming for somebody not familiar with the tools, but again: we want skilled people and people able to learn... and learning is never for free.
+In some cases there were some problems like not having access to a Linux/MacOSX box to run it, but we expect people to workaround such issues.
+Others didn't like the chosen tools (e.g. chef), but they are free to propose another stack if it's justified.

 Also, some people didn't like being asked to do it before knowing more about the job and being sure it was worth it.
-To be sincere I still don't really know when is the right moment to ask to complete it, before or after a first interview.
+To be sincere I still don't really know when is the right moment to ask someone to complete it, before or after a first interview.

 Feel free to use it!
 -------------------

 Please feel free to use these ideas in your own assessment.
-If you are looking for a Systems Engineer, [as we do]({% post_url 2014-05-16-we-are-hiring %}), you can reuse this implementation, but **please change the tasks to fulfill**.
+If you are looking for a Systems Engineer, [as we are]({% post_url 2014-05-16-we-are-hiring %}), you can reuse this implementation, but **please change the tasks to fulfill**.
 For instance you can ask to use [docker](https://www.docker.io/) to build a deployment system, [dokku](https://github.com/progrium/dokku) for a simple PaaS, setup some specific service like an IRC server, fix some misconfiguration, use puppet...

 For other positions, like developers, a codebase with tests and integrated with a CI system like [travis](https://travis-ci.org/) can do the trick.